St. Edward's University

 As previously mentioned the main methodology utilized was interviews.
 Other methodologies employed included observation, participation, and information gathered from secondary sources (for example, the MPTT’s files on missing individuals).
 My work may be fictional, but while writing it, it was essential to respectfully and accurately represent all the individuals who are discussed and from whom information was gathered.

 My ISP journey has been a very organic one.
 At the beginning of the process I believed that my final product would read more like a narrative.
 As I began interviewing family members of the disappeared it became very clear to me that owing to the time constraint of my project and the fact that many of the people whom I wanted to interview were deceased or missing, a narrative format was not feasible.
 I then decided that instead of telling a narrative, I would create a piece of fiction shaped by what I have encountered during my ISP process.

 Family, Life Course, and Society | Inequality and Stratification | Race and Ethnicity | Social and Cultural Anthropology

 Goldberg, Willa, "Even Flowers Bloom on Unmarked Graves: Stories of Disappeared South Africans" (2013).
 Independent Study Project (ISP) Collection.
-Paper 1504.
+1504.